zushenyan/a-star/README.md

 Author
 ======
-Programmed by andrew yan(zushenyan) on 2009.
+Programmed by andrew yan(zushenyan) in 2009.